Yaacov Pat

-Zionist activism
+Pat was a member of Hashomer, a Jewish defense organization in Ottoman Palestine, and served in the first Hebrew regiments during World War I. In 1931, under David Ben-Gurion's direction, he rebuilt the Jerusalem branch of the Haganah, focusing on recruitment and training.
+Pat also helped establish a branch of Magen David Adom in Jerusalem.

+After the establishment of the State of Israel, Pat served as the director of the Special Tasks Department in the Israel Ministry of Defense.
+He married Tzipora Finkelstein, and they had two daughters.

+Career

 Yaacov Pat was a member of Hashomer, a Jewish defense organization formed in Ottoman Palestine in 1909.
+Together with Yitzhak Ben-Zvi, later President of Israel, he served in the first Hebrew regiments in World War I.

+Rebuilding the Haganah in Jerusalem

-Together with Yitzhak Ben-Zvi, later President of Israel, he served in the first Hebrew regiments in World War I. In 1931, Yaacov Pat was sent to Jerusalem by David Ben-Gurion to rebuild the local branch of the Haganah, a Jewish militia.
-Pat was in charge recruiting men while Rachel Yanait Ben-Zvi was responsible for the enlistment of women.
+In 1931, Yaacov Pat was sent to Jerusalem by David Ben-Gurion to rebuild the local branch of the Haganah, a Jewish militia.
+Pat was in charge of recruiting men, while Rachel Yanait Ben-Zvi was responsible for the enlistment of women.

-Pat's efforts to recruit and train new manpower succeeded but no funding was available for weapons.
-Rose Vitales, who worked for the Va'ad HaKehilla (Community Council of Jerusalem) convinced Pat that she could organize a fundraising campaign and succeeded in increasing the income of the organization from 40 Palestine pounds a month (approximately $160) to 1,000 Palestine pounds per month, soliciting donations from a screened list of donors.
+Pat's efforts to recruit and train new manpower succeeded, but no funding was available for weapons.
+Rose Vitales, who worked for the Va'ad HaKehilla Community Council of Jerusalem, convinced Pat that she could organize a fundraising campaign.
+Soliciting from a screened list of donors, the drive increased the income of the organization from 40 Palestine pounds a month (approximately $160) to 1,000 Palestine pounds per month.
 This money was used to purchase arms for defending Jerusalem during the 1936 Arab revolt.

+Establishing Magen David Adom in Jerusalem

 With the help of Rose Vitales, Pat also pushed for the establishment of a branch of Magen David Adom in Jerusalem, which existed at the time only in Haifa.
-By 1936, the branch was already functioning.
+By 1936, that branch was functioning.

+Later career

+Upon the establishment of the State of Israel, Yaacov served as the director of the Special Tasks Department in the Ministry of Defense.

+Personal life

+Yaacov married Tzipora, daughter of Moshe Finkelstein (born in 1902 in Essex, England), whom he met while serving in the Hebrew Battalion and she worked as a nurse at the Scottish Hospital in Tiberias.
+The couple had two daughters.
+Yaacov died from a heart attack in 1956 and was laid to rest in the Hashomer section of the Kfar Giladi cemetery.
+His wife Tzipora died in 1960 and was buried next to him.